handihealth/C4H_dental_challenge/README.md

 2. Create the Dental Assessment data entry form
 3. Persist the completed Dental Assessment data entry form to the HANDI-HOPD platform (Ehrscape API)
 4. Create a service which transforms the persisted document to a PDF for attachment to an email.
-5. Re-persist the openEHR document to other openEHR vendor servers (OceanEHR, Code24, Cabolabs).
+5. Re-persist the openEHR document to other openEHR vendor servers (Ocean, Code24, Cabolabs).

 It is expected that most hack teams will concentrate on items 1,2,3.
 We have identified a team who are happy to concentrate on items 4 and 5.

 ###What has been pre-prepared

-To ensure that the app challenge can progress rapidly, a small number of assets have been pre-prepared...
+To ensure that the App challenge can progress rapidly, a small number of assets have been pre-prepared...

 *   openEHR archetypes and 'Dental Assessment Final Report' template, defining the target dataset 'schema'
 *   openEHR Dental Assessment Final Report' instance data examples matching the target dataset schema